 The loss of faith in the gods, and the lack of worship, dealt a mighty blow to the gods power.
 They had grown used to sustaining themselves on these things, and the sudden loss weakened them greatly.
 As one, the gods agreed their own actions were to blame, and as such, they established a decree that stated they would no longer be allowed to physically set forth in the mortal realms.
 Instead, they would rely on their servants, worshipers, and “avatars” if they wished to affect someone or something.
 For a time, the gods rested, hoping to replenish their strength, and waited for the mortals to once again look to them.
 But such a time did not come.
 The gods grew weaker still, and knew that they had to act for their own sake.
 Even having absorbed the powers and domains of their fallen brethren, they were forced to seek help from others.
 Thus the Dragons, mightiest of all the gods creations, would serve as their eyes, ears, and hands in the mortal realms.
 The dragons readily agreed, being all to willing to serve their creators with such a momentous honor.
 And thus began the Age of the Wyrm.

 Dragon kind had long since been a part of the world, but it was not until the gods called upon them to watch over the mortal races that they became a significant part of it.
 For until that time, dragons had been content to ignore the lesser races and primarily concerned themselves only with one another.
 For decades the dragons held to their duty and saw to it the lower races continued to advance and rebuild after the Godswar.
 Stopping large scale wars, and ensuring that no one nation or peoples became to prominent or to lowly.
 It was also during this time that the elves slowly began to retreat from the rest of Allorys and convene on what is now known as Navan’aith.
-The last of the great elven cities in the world, Ilarmaius, located in what is now the Hornsaw Forrest in Brecht, was abandoned in the year 336 GW.
-It was only six years later in 372 GW that the Elven nation of Navan’aith announced it’s borders “off limits to all non elven kind”.
-As the years passed and exploration became common place, the world slowly began to learn what had happened to the continents that had been scattered by the war. in the Year 413 GW an exploration ship returned with the first documentation of what is now known as Karagal.
+The last of the great elven cities in the world, Ilarmaius, located in what is now the Hornsaw Forrest in Brecht, was abandoned in the year 336 AG.
+It was only six years later in 372 AG that the Elven nation of Navan’aith announced it’s borders “off limits to all non elven kind”.
+As the years passed and exploration became common place, the world slowly began to learn what had happened to the continents that had been scattered by the war. in the Year 413 AG an exploration ship returned with the first documentation of what is now known as Karagal.
 The members of the crew told tails of a land with no light and “ghosts” in the ash that attacked their party.
 Slowly, the world’s races and peoples began to reunite with one another.
 What were once a single people, had been altered by the Godswar, the fall of magic, and time, to become different in many ways.
-The Nah’kri were first discovered in the year 414 by Thalovaran explorers who returned home with news of the new “insect” like race apparently spawned during the war.
+The Nah’kri were first discovered in the year 414 AG by Thalovaran explorers who returned home with news of the new “insect” like race apparently spawned during the war.

 Scattered throughout the world are the remnants of great nations lost in the war.
 Swallowed by the earth and buried with time, many of these forgotten sites sit patiently, awaiting brave adventurers to uncover their secrets.
 Today, tales tell of lost forms of magic, enchanted weapons and armor, and treasures worth a thousands castles waiting to be unearthed.